Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Method Details

 The 26 angles are organized into 13 body part groups, listed below along with their parent reference frame (labeled in Figure~\ref{fig:angles_illustration}): \begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=1pt] \item \textbf{Pelvis} (3 angles, in the global frame): Tilt (forward/backward lean, projected onto the sagittal plane), List (lateral tilt, projected onto the coronal plane), and Rotation (yaw of the body forward direction). \item \textbf{Lumbar Spine} (3 angles, in the pelvis frame): Extension, Lateral Bending, and Rotation, computed from the spine1-to-spine3 vector. \item \textbf{Neck} (2 angles, in the lumbar-spine frame): Flexion (nodding) and Lateral Tilt, computed from the neck-to-head vector. \item \textbf{Hip L/R} (3 angles each, in the pelvis frame): Flexion (sagittal plane), Adduction (coronal plane), and Rotation (femur twist). \item \textbf{Knee L/R} (1 angle each, in the hip frame): Flexion, the angle between the femur and tibia vectors. \item \textbf{Ankle L/R} (1 angle each, in the knee frame): Dorsi/plantarflexion, the angle between the tibia and foot vectors. \item \textbf{Shoulder L/R} (3 angles each, in the lumbar-spine frame): Flexion (sagittal plane), Adduction (coronal plane), and Rotation (upper-arm twist). \item \textbf{Elbow L/R} (1 angle each, in the shoulder frame): Flexion, the angle between the upper-arm and forearm vectors. \end{enumerate}

 All angles are reported in degrees.
 Sign conventions follow standard biomechanical practice: flexion is positive, extension is negative; adduction is positive, abduction is negative.
 Wrappable angles (pelvis rotation, hip rotation, shoulder rotation) are unwrapped to avoid discontinuities at $\pm 180$\textdegree{} before temporal segmentation.
+The pipeline assumes complete 3D joint positions from SMPL-format input; missing or noisy joints would need to be imputed upstream of SMD, and 2D inputs would require an off-the-shelf 3D pose lifter.

+\paragraph{Axial twist via a secondary reference vector.} A single 3D bone vector has only two directional degrees of freedom, so an axial twist around its longitudinal axis cannot be computed from the bone alone---a secondary reference vector pointing out of the bone axis is required.
+We construct a parent-segment-aligned local frame using the joint's flexion and adduction angles, then measure the angle of a secondary vector around the segment axis: hip rotation uses the tibia (knee-to-ankle) vector inside the femur-aligned frame; lumbar rotation uses the neck-to-right-shoulder vector inside the spine-aligned frame; and shoulder rotation uses the forearm (elbow-to-wrist) vector inside the upper-arm-aligned frame.
+In each case, the twist angle is the signed angle of the projection of the secondary vector onto the plane orthogonal to the segment's longitudinal axis.

+\paragraph{Segmentation and cyclic detection.} After calculated all 26 joint angles, each joint angle (and trajectory-axis) time series is first smoothed with a moving-average filter of window $w$, then segmented by peak/valley detection with a minimum amplitude $\delta$, yielding an alternating sequence of ``increases'' and ``decreases'' intervals.

 Table~\ref{tab:smd_vocab} lists the descriptive phrase that appears verbatim in the SMD text for each global trajectory axis and joint angle.
 The anatomical paraphrase in parentheses (e.g., ``raising thigh'' for hip flexion, ``bending arm'' for elbow flexion) makes each quantity immediately interpretable to an LLM relying on its pretrained world knowledge of human body mechanics, without any learned alignment.